 As of August 2024, there are no projects that are under construction within the Specific Plan areas.
 Between 2018 and 2022, 2,586 units received building permits in the Mountain House area, which was an unincorporated community at the time but has recently incorporated.
 This a rate of approximately 517 units per year.
 Of these, 7 were considered affordable to very low income households, 84 were considered affordable to low-income households, 674 were considered affordable to moderate-income households, and 1,821 were considered affordable to above moderate-income households.
 Affordability within the APRs was determined by comparing home prices to estimated affordable prices for households in the income category.
-All 7 units that were determined to be affordable to very low-income households and 74 of the 84 units that were determined to be affordable to low-income households were within single-family homes.
-An additional 10 units of housing that were determined to be affordable to low-income households were within buildings with two, three, or four units per structure.
+All 7 units that were determined to be affordable to very low-income households and 74 of the 84 units that were determined to be affordable to low-income households were within buildings with two, three, or four units per structure.
 The 70 units of multifamily housing that received building permits in this period were all determined to be affordable to above moderate-income households.